ole1986/vscode-arma-dev/README.md

 ## Configuration

-The configuratioin file is located in `.vscode/arma-dev.json` and contains the following options.
+The configuration file is located in `.vscode/arma-dev.json` and contains the following options.

 * `title`: The title of your project (no used yet)
 * `name`: The short name of the addon (this name is used as output folder)